I have an issue with literary fiction.

 Literary fiction

 Those who enjoy literary fiction do it for the artful arrangement of voluminous words and the immersive effect of page-long paragraphs.
 Whether there's plot to be found anywhere in the work is inconsequential.
-Literary fiction is poetry without the rhyming.
+Literary fiction is poetry without rhyming.

 If you’re a hundred pages into a novel when you realize nothing has happened, you're reading a literary novel.
 Or a very bad commercial one.
-If you sit down to write a novel that starts with the main character too stressed to eat breakfast so she heads out for a morning jog, and three hundred pages later she returns from her jog, you're writing a literary novel.
+If you sit down to write a novel that starts with the main character too stressed to eat breakfast, so she heads out for a morning jog, and three hundred pages later, she returns from her jog, you're writing a literary novel.
 What's at the heart of literary fiction?
 I believe it's the expert use of a mechanism I've named the meander.
-It's a way of turning a ten-word sentence into a fifteen-page rumination without having to write a participle of storyline.
+It's a way of turning a ten-word sentence into a fifteen-page rumination without writing a participle of storyline.
 I shall demonstrate the technique here.
 Our new friend, the jogger, stumbles over a crack in the sidewalk.
 A commercial fiction writer would describe the event with some variation of the following:

 “Damn,” she said, scowling and gripping her leg for a few steps.
 “Why don’t they fix the sidewalks?”